the lore

 the work

-My undergraduate research included work with UW’s hydro-biogeochemistry lab studying methane emissions from permafrost thaw bogs, and a capstone project conducted in Costa Rica’s cloud forest examining the relationship between mycorrhizal abundance and soil organic carbon.
-After graduation, I worked alongside the National Parks Service as a field ecologist with UW Botanic Gardens’ RareCare program.
-My small team and I utilized GIS and field techniques to establish long-term monitoring plots for rare and endangered alpine plants throughout Washington’s Olympic and North Cascades National Parks.
+My early training in ecology informs how I approach data today.
+As an undergraduate, I contributed to research on methane emissions from permafrost thaw bogs and completed a capstone project in Costa Rica’s cloud forest examining relationships between mycorrhizal abundance and soil organic carbon.
+After graduating, I worked as a field ecologist with the National Park Service through UW Botanic Gardens’ RareCare program, applying GIS and developing long-term monitoring methods to support conservation of rare alpine plants in Olympic and North Cascades National Parks.

-Take a look at my work to see recent projects that I’ve been working on.
+Take a look at my work to see some past projects.

 the play